-Acquiree awards Has the vesting period been completed before the business combination?
-Completed Not completed Replacement awards Are employees required to provide additional service after the acquisition date?
-Not required Example 1 Example 4 Required Example 2 Example 3
+Acquiree awards Has the vesting period been completed before the business combination? iod been completed Completed Not completed Replacement awards Are employees required to provide additional service after Not required Example 1 Example 4 the acquisition date?
+Required Example 2 Example 3